matomo-org/developer-documentation/docs/migrate-matomo-4-to-5.md

 $logger = \Piwik\Container\StaticContainer::get(\Piwik\Log\Logger::class);
 ```

-Or when injection the logger into e.g. an API constructor using dependency injection you can use
+Or when injecting the logger into e.g. an API constructor using dependency injection you can use
 ```php
 public function __construct(\Piwik\Log\LoggerInterface $logger) {